AnnPoshtak/AnnPoshtak/README.md

 🐍 Python | 🖥️ Bash | 💻 JavaScript
 Currently learning: ⚛️ React, TypeScript & 🧩 C++

-🌱 Currently Learning & Building
+##🌱 Currently Learning & Building

-⚡ Working on my pet-project Cryo ❄️💻

 🐧 Experimenting with Linux and exploring cybersecurity

 💡 Trying out new coding tricks and challenges

+🔥 Learning how to build collaborative projects and work in a team

 ---